What are the benefits of having plants in the office?

 Another easy change to make is to keep living plants in your workspace.
 During the day, plants absorb carbon dioxide (CO2), to use in a process called photosynthesis.
 Indoor plants have been shown to reduce CO2 levels by as much as 10% in air conditioned offices, and up to 25% in those without air conditioning.
 High levels of CO2 can cause headaches, drowsiness, and difficulty concentrating.

-A study by NASA showed that some plants such as Bamboo Palms, Peace Lily, and Spider Plants also filter other toxic compounds such as formaldehyde, ammonia, and benzene, as well as airborne dust and mould.
+A study by NASA showed that some air-purifying indoor plants such as Bamboo Palms, Peace Lily, and Spider Plants also filter other toxic compounds such as formaldehyde, ammonia, and benzene, as well as airborne dust and mould.

 As a knock-on effect of better air quality and a low-stress environment, offices with living plants often report lower sickness and staff absence rates.

 Employees may take time off work for both physical and mental health reasons, so it’s logical that if you can improve the overall health and wellbeing of your employees, you’ll find they’re not calling in sick as often.
-The Green Building Council of Australia reported that indoor plants can reduce sick-leave absences by as much as 60%.
+Using indoor plants for stress relief and enhancing the ambiance of your workplace can help you achieve this goal.

 4. Looking at Nature Can Inspire Creativity